No Players Online: Development

 No Players Online was created by designer Adam Pype and Ward D'Heer, two students at the Digital Arts and Entertainment game school of Hogeschool West-Vlaanderen (HOWEST) in Belgium.
-The sound designer is Viktor Kraus.
-The game was developed for the Haunted PS1 Jam, a game jam where entries are horror games with PS1-style graphics.
-Pype was inspired to develop the game while undertaking a level design course, where he walked around his empty maps, believing that such an atmosphere was a potential premise for a horror game.
-No Players Online took the developers four days to complete, and it was released on Itch.io in November 2019.
+Viktor Kraus served as sound designer.
+The game was developed for the Haunted PS1 Jam, a game jam where entries must be horror games with PS1-style graphics.
+Pype, whose online username is "papercookies", was inspired to develop the game during a level design course, where he walked around his empty maps.
+He believed that the atmosphere and inherent fear of empty games would be a good premise for a horror game.
+No Players Online took the developers four days to complete, and it was released on Itch.io in November 2019 for free.
 It was part of Pype's commitment to release one game every month.

 Alternate reality game

 As an easter egg, Pype added an additional line if the player manages to replay the game, typically through entering the Konami Code.
-After players found the easter egg and began thinking there was more to the game, the developers gradually built on it over six days, creating an alternate reality game (ARG).
+When players found the easter egg and wondered if there was more to the game, the developers gradually built an alternate reality game (ARG) around it over six days.
 A community formed around No Players Online and a Discord server dedicated to solving the ARG was created.
 Clues were compiled through a series of Google Docs.

 Players discovered they could make an eye appear in the sky, which, when fired upon, brought up a video of arrows being drawn.
 After entering the arrow keys in the video, an image with a date appeared on the screen.
 On this date, John's email was added to the Itch.io game homepage, which generated an autoreply when contacted containing a link to another short horror Itch.io game titled EYE.
 After finishing EYE, another VHS tape appeared which led to another video.
 EYE was originally a separate project created by Pype and D'Heer.
 Other clues involved morse code over a hotline and a large room with walls filled with semi-legible messages, colloquially known as "the dungeon", with a computer screen and keyboard.
 Entering a passcode enables the player to become a "vessel" for John's wife's spirit.

 The ARG ended after players deciphered a set of coordinates in a Belgian forest; one server member went to the forest and found a poem representing the end of the journey.
 According to Pype, the ARG was solved very quickly.
-In an interview with PCGamer, Pype said that the ARG was made up as it went on.
+In an interview with PC Gamer, Pype said that the ARG was made up as it went on.
 He joined the Discord server before his name was in the credits of the game and assisted with the final portion of the ARG.
 He also discussed balancing the difficulty of the ARG, noting that some elements were data mined from the game's code by players rather than solved.